fharper/coffeechat/README.md

 - Generate a second list by location (when we'll have more people)
 - Generate a third list by discussion topics (when we'll have more people)
-- Add GitHub Action for JSON linting
+- Add GitHub Action for JSON linting & formating
 - Add GitHub Action for automatic README generation
 - Add GitHub Action for links validation
 - Create pull request template
 - Create a CONTRIBUTION.md
-- Better formatting of the list including city & country (suggestions welcome here).
+- Better formatting of the list including languages, city & country (suggestions welcome here).

 ## Acknoledgements